illinois-stat528/stat528sp25/README.md

 # News

-* Week 3 begins topic of exponential families.
-First part of lecture notes now posted.
+* Second part of lecture notes now posted.

 * HW2 posted.
 It is due on February 14 at 11:59 PM Champaign time.

-* Daniel's office hour changed to 12-1 PM.

 ## Cheatsheats